 EHRs provide long-term savings, convenience

-While there can be high up-front costs for incorporating an electronic health records system, the investment can provide tremendous savings over the long run, said Brett Lindstrom, director of The Dental Record, the only ADA Business Resources-endorsed record-keeping program.
+While there can be high up-front costs for incorporating an electronic health records system, the investment can provide tremendous savings over the long run, said Brett Lindstrom, director of The Dental Record, the only ADA Business Resources-endorsed EHR provider.

 In addition, EHRs can be more convenient, Mr. Lindstrom said.